Covenant Presbyterian Church (Chicago)

 The former Cathedral of All Saints of the Polish National Catholic Church in Chicago, referred to in Polish as Katedra Wszystkich Świętych is a historic church building located in the Bucktown neighborhood of Chicago in Cook County, Illinois, United States.
 Colloquially referred to as the White Cathedral, it is a prime example of the so-called Polish Cathedral style in both opulence and scale.
-Along with St. Wenceslaus, St. Mary of the Angels, and Holy Trinity it is one of the many monumental Polish churches visible from the Kennedy Expressway.
+Along with St. Wenceslaus, St. Mary of the Angels, and Holy Trinity, it is one of the many monumental Polish churches visible from the Kennedy Expressway.
 Due to the building's high maintenance costs it was sold in December 1993 and now houses Covenant Presbyterian Church of Chicago, a church affiliated with the Presbyterian Church in America.
 A former chapel at All Saints Polish National Catholic Cemetery on Higgins Avenue and River Road was expanded and now houses the current Cathedral of the Western Diocese of the Polish National Catholic Church.

-History
+All Saints Cathedral

 The congregation that founded All Saints was formed in 1895 from a group of disgruntled former parishioners of St. Hedwig's which is only three blocks north of the church.
 Resentful of the dominance of the Resurrectionist Order and dismayed with the Catholic Church hierarchy in the U.S., tensions arose within St. Hedwig's parish.
 This culminated in the so-called "Pepper Riots", where a crowd of 3,000 protesters broke into the foyer and assaulted the priests.
 When the police intervened, the protesters notably threw red pepper into their eyes.
 The result was that shots were fired and dozens were injured, including one policeman who was struck by a hammer.
 The disgruntled anti-Resurrectionist faction broke off from the parish to form an independent church, which became All Saints Cathedral of the Polish National Catholic Church.

-History of Covenant PCA
+Covenant Presbyterian

-The core group of the church gathered in 1981.
+The core group of Covenant Presbyterian Church gathered in 1981.
 This group was officially organized as a church of the Presbyterian Church in America in 1982.
 Until 1993, the congregation worshiped in rented spaces in the Lincoln Park neighborhood.
 In December 1993 Covenant PCA purchased the All Saints Cathedral building.
 In 2007 the church planted its first daughter church in Lincoln Square.
-Its second daughter church was planted in Austin-Oak Park in 2017.
-Membership is about 400.
+Its second daughter church was planted in Oak Park, Illinois in 2017.